k7n2g/dapa-blockchain/API.md

 ### Storage

-XELIS Wallet has the ability to have a built-in encrypted DB that can be used to store / fetch entries easily.
+DAPA Wallet has the ability to have a built-in encrypted DB that can be used to store / fetch entries easily.
 This can be really helpful for small services / applications that don't want to setup a whole database system.

 It is a key / value DB with support of multiples Trees, everything is stored in encrypted form on the disk.